apache/skywalking-agent-test-tool/README.md

 ## Apache SkyWalking Validator Tool

-`Validator Tool` a data validating tool.
-It resposible for validating the `expected data` with `actual data`.
+`Validator Tool` is a data validating tool.
+It is responsible for validating the `expected data` with `actual data`.

 ```bash
 java -jar \